National Day Parade: Mobile column, flypast and defence exposition

 In the 1966 NDP, a prototype of the mobile column took part with 25-pounder saluting guns, signals equipment and police vehicles.
 The first true Mobile Column was organized in 1969 which displayed the then newly acquired armour vehicles of the SAF, the RSP's police vehicles and the SCDF's fire trucks.
 In 1990, after a three-year hiatus since the parade of 1987, the Mobile Column returned as part of the silver jubilee of Singapore's independence with veterans from the Indonesia-Malaysia confrontation and retired personnel from the 1967–68 NS intakes first up, transported on trucks.
 It has been on show during the more important milestone anniversaries of the nation's birthday, on parades held in Padang every five years, including in 2019, 2020, 2023, 2025 & 2030.
 In 2019 and 2020, the vehicles forming the column drove across various areas of the city-state, letting residents and visitors see the equipment upclose in their communities as the column would drive thru their homes and workplaces.

-Almost every NDP since 1971 (except 2016) has had a flypast segment featuring jet and training aircraft, transports and helicopters from the Republic of Singapore Air Force.
-A naval review of naval vessels and maritime assets of all uniformed organizations was present in the parades of 1990, 1993 and 2025.
+Almost every NDP since 1971 (except 2016 and 2026) has had a flypast segment featuring jet and training aircraft, transports and helicopters from the Republic of Singapore Air Force.
+A naval review of naval vessels and maritime assets of all uniformed organizations was present in the parades of 1990, 1993 and 2025, and was held as a separate event in 2000.

-Whenever the NDP is held at The Float in Marina Bay/NS Square the Mobile Column and flypast both evolve into the multi-platform and multi-service Dynamic Defence Display (D3), with a display of the military defence and public security capabilities of the uniformed services.
+Whenever the NDP is held at The Float in Marina Bay/NS Square the Mobile Column and flypast, as well as the occasional fleet review, both evolve into the multi-platform and multi-service Dynamic Defence Display (D3), with a display of the military defence and public security capabilities of the uniformed services.
 In lieu of the 2018 D3, as part of the parade and ceremony segment of the program, a special flypast of the RSAF was held in that year's edition to mark its golden jubilee.
 The D3 would have its Padang debut (combined with the traditional Mobile Column) in 2024.

 The 1980 parade marchpast segment in the Former National Stadium ended with a small civilian mobile column featuring classic cars, bicycles and motorcycles seen on Singapore's roads in the past.